sftpplus/sftpplus-docs/docs/developer/http-api-event-handler.rst

     Status: 503 Service Unavailable
     Retry-After: 3600

-For any response code, other than `200` and `204`, SFTPPlus will consider that the requests failed to be successfully processed by the remote HTTP endpoint.
+For any response code, other than `2XX`, SFTPPlus will consider that the requests failed to be successfully processed by the remote HTTP endpoint.

 Failed requests are not retried and the event handler will stop sending events